In addition to SAML SSO support for authentication, Signal Sciences also supports automated user management through Okta.

 <corpname>is present in the address of your Signal Sciences console, such as

-- The Bearer Token is created by base64 encoding a string composed of the email address associated with your user, a colon, and the API Access Token you generated
+Authorization: Generate a Bearer Token from the API Access Token you generated earlier.
+The Bearer Token is created by base64 encoding a string composed of the email address associated with your user, a colon, and the API Access Token you generated.

 An example command for creating a Bearer Token in bash: